yegor256/blog/_posts/2015/jun/2015-06-02-how-to-estimate-sofware-cost.md

 And this is right:

-> Hey driver, how much do you charge per mile, and am I allowed to watch through the window and correct you?
+> Hey driver, how much do you charge per mile, and do you have a map?

 Hope I've made my point clear :)